calebpowell/calebpowell.github.io/_posts/hibernate-filters-and-spring-data.md

 ```

-So, we have defined `employeeFilter` and it will automatically filter employees, permitting users to view employees only if the record's effective end date is null or the current user's role is 'MANAGER' (the manager is permitted to view all employees).
-All we have to do now is set the *userRole* parameter any time a repository is accessed.
+So, we have defined `employeeFilter` and it will automatically filter employees, permitting users to view employees provided the record's effective end date is null or the current user's role is 'MANAGER' (the manager is permitted to view all employees).
+All we have to do now is set the *userRole* parameter used by the filter.
+We want this filter set each time the repository is accessed.
 This is easily done using `@AspectJ`:

 ```java
 package com.example.repository;